xnd-project/arrayviews/README.md

 ## Matrix of supported array views - host memory

-The following table summarizes the support of creating an array storage view (in left-hand-side column) of some other array storage object (in top-column).
-The table cells contains two answers corresponding to array objects without or with nulls.
+The following table summarizes the support of creating a specific array view (left-hand-side column) of given array storage object (top-row).
+The table cells contains two answers corresponding to if the view can be created from an array object without or with nulls, respectively.
 In the case of `numpy.ndarray`, the `nan` values are interpreted as nulls.

 <table style="width:100%">
   <tr>